National Democratic Revolution, Part 7a

 Citizen and Subject

-Dar-es-Salaam-trained Ugandan intellectual Mahmood Mamdani’s 1996 book “Citizen and Subject” brings more facts and insights about peasants and workers to assist with understanding class alliance - the condition for the National Democratic Revolution.
+Dar-es-Salaam-trained Ugandan intellectual Mahmood Mamdani’s 1996 book “Citizen and Subject” brings more facts and insights about peasants and workers, to assist with understanding class alliance - the necessary condition for the National Democratic Revolution.
 The chapter attached is the book’s summing-up.
 Note that Mamdani's sense of the word “subject” in this work is different and opposite from the usual philosophical and communist one.
 Here it means a subordinate person, as opposed to a free person.

 Professor Mamdani [pictured above] has now returned to Uganda to head the Makerere Institute of Social Research (MISR).
 To read more about this significant move, click here.

 While the proletariat seeks allies, so does Imperialism.
 In this work, Mamdani’s principal insight is to recognise the class alliance typically sought by the Imperialists in neo-colonial Africa countries.